LISTEN TO THIS BLOG POST:

 How Does Strategic Boredom Work?

-• When you’re not focused on a single task, like during Strategic Boredom, your brain’s Default Mode Network (DMN) becomes active.
+- When you’re not focused on anything, like during Strategic Boredom, your brain’s Default Mode Network (DMN) becomes active.

-• Research Studies (e.g., Mason et al., 2007 in Science ) show that a Strategic Boredom state helps your brain integrate scattered bits of information, which often leads to creative intuitive insights and problem-solving breakthroughs.
+- Research Studies (e.g., Mason et al., 2007 in Science ) show that a Strategic Boredom state helps your brain integrate scattered bits of information from all over your brain, which often leads to creative intuitive insights and problem-solving breakthroughs.

 Why Strategic Boredom Works:

-• Your brain resets in an idle mode.
-Research studies show that when your brain enters the Strategic Boredom state, it activates your brain’s default mode network (DMN), the part of the brain linked to intuitive insight and creative problem solving.
+- Your brain resets in an idle mode.
+Research studies show that when your brain enters a Strategic Boredom state, it enters an unique idle mode.
+In this unique idle mode, Strategic Boredom helps your brain recalibrate into a new state.

-• Your Dopamine levels balance out.
+- Your Dopamine levels are Balanced.
 Dopamine is a compound that acts on areas of the brain to give you feelings of pleasure, satisfaction and motivation.
-Constant novelty from new information in your life (e.g., viewing social media, reading emails, texting, etc.) creates dopamine spikes and crashes, keeping your brain stuck in a low-focus mode.
-Strategic Boredom helps your brain recalibrate.
+Constant novelty from new information in your life (e.g., viewing social media, reading emails, texting, talking on the phone, etc.) creates Dopamine spikes and valleys, keeping your brain stuck in an agitated state.
+Your Dopamine levels remain constant during a Strategic Boredom state.

-• Clarity emerges from mental space.
-During Strategic Boredom, without thousands of inputs coming into your brain competing for attention, your creative intuitive insight signals (i.e., your true priorities) begin to more easily flow through and are easier to understand.
+- Clarity emerges from your mental space.
+During a Strategic Boredom state, without thousands of inputs coming into your brain competing for attention, your creative intuitive insight signals (i.e., your true priorities) begin to more easily flow through and are easier to understand.

-Pick an ultra-simple task (e.g., folding laundry, mopping a floor, etc.) and give it your full attention during your Strategic Boredom Block.
-The point is, not to focus task, but to use the mundane task to allow your brain to enter a Strategic Boredom state.
+- Use the Strategic Boredom Single-Task Rule: Pick a single ultra-simple task (e.g., folding laundry, mopping a floor, etc. at home, cleaning up your work space, filing paperwork, etc. at work) and give it your full attention during your Strategic Boredom Block.
+The point is, not to focus on the single ultra-simple task, but to use such a mundane task to allow your brain to enter a Strategic Boredom state.

-By practicing Strategic Boredom, you create the mental breathing room that lets you hear your deepest insights, rediscover curiosity, and make choices from a place of calm clarity instead of constant stimulation and create a positive impact in your life.
+By practicing Strategic Boredom, you create the mental breathing room that lets you hear your deepest insights, rediscover curiosity, and make choices from a place of calm. clarity instead of constant stimulation to create a positive impact in your personal and professional life.

 Stephen Lesavich, PhD